mobiliabrus/tourbook/docs/1-tour.md

 <a-hotel name="Baiyoke Suite Hotel" date="2013-10-09" nights="3" points="13.7530194,100.5373002"></a-hotel>

-I was traveling alone for two reasons.
-First of all, being alone allows you more opportunity to absorb your experiences on a personal level.
-Secondly, and this I felt acutely at that moment, there was no one who wanted to go with me.

 Racers, traffic whistle, dove and the air-conditioning.
 Noises can be heard through the sealed window of 9th floor.